ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 namely `acme-RateLimit-DayLimit` and `acme-RateLimit-HourLimit` to expose the following policy:

-- 5000 daily quota-units;
+- 5000 daily quota units;
-- 1000 hourly quota-units.
+- 1000 hourly quota units.

-The client consumed 4900 quota-units in the first 14 hours.
+The client consumed 4900 quota units in the first 14 hours.

-Despite the next hourly limit of 1000 quota-units, the closest limit to reach is the daily one.
+Despite the next hourly limit of 1000 quota units, the closest limit to reach is the daily one.

 The server then exposes the RateLimit fields to inform the client that:

-- it has only 100 quota-units left;
+- it has only 100 quota units left;
 - the window will reset in 10 hours.

 Request: